Nina Conti: Dolly Mixtures at the Soho Theatre

 Conti bounces off her puppets with the fluid ease of a confirmed and comfortable schizophrenic, indeed the possibility that the whole show is a complex celebration of multiple personality disorder is dissected at various points throughout the hour-long Edinburgh-friendly performance.
 Ultimately though, Shakespeare and psychology aside, the show revels in its own hugely enjoyable silliness.
 Dolly Mixtures is only running for another week, so get your tickets while you can.

-Nina Conti: Dolly Mixtures is on at the Soho Theatre until 10th August, for further information or to book visit here.
+Nina Conti: Dolly Mixtures is on at the Soho Theatre until 10th August 2013.
+For further information or to book visit the theatre’s website here.

-For further information about Nina Conti and future events visit here.
+For further information and future events visit Nina Conti’s website here.